Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 On May 8, 1996, the two were shot in the rented hilltop mansion they shared in upscale Lemon Heights in California.
 The house was set ablaze after the slayings.
 One charred body was found in the backyard, another was in the kitchen.
 The arson unit established that an accelerant had been used.

-At the time of its discovery, Helen Hancock’s body was “burned so badly we couldn’t tell if it was a male or a female,” Bob Blackburn, a former investigator for the Orange County Sheriff’s Department, told Oxygen's “The Real Murders of Orange County,” airing Sundays at 7/6c on Oxygen.
+At the time of its discovery, Helen Hancock’s body was “burned so badly we couldn’t tell if it was a male or a female,” Bob Blackburn, a former investigator for the Orange County Sheriff’s Department, told Oxygen's “The Real Murders of Orange County,” streaming now on Oxygen.com.

 It took fingerprint and dental records to confirm that it was the matriarch and not one of Hancock’s children — daughter Ashley, 17, or son John, 15 — from his failed second marriage.